 When it comes to dairy, only eat the full-fat versions.
 Low-fat dairy typically includes a lot of extra sugars.
 That means no skim or 2% — stick to what's natural.

 Here are a few of your best low-carb dairy options:

 - Heavy cream

 - Asiago cheese

 - Mozzarella cheese

 While there aren't a ton of foods that are strictly no-carb, it's useful to know that meat, fish, most oils, and some condiments are free from carbs.

 Then, you can use that as your base and build low-carb sides around them for healthy, low-carb meals.

-And always remember to check your labels and eat as natural, organic, and fresh as possible.
-This reduces your risk of extra sugar or other additives sneaking in and messing with your carb count.
+Always remember to check your labels and eat as natural, organic, and fresh as possible.
+This reduces your risk of extra sugar or other additives messing with your carb count.